-The Group has successfully implemented three (3) methane capture facilities for the renewable power generation projects at its three (3) mills which reduce greenhouse gas emissions as well as reducing the reliance on diesel power generator during start-up or low crop period.
-The power generated from greenhouse gas is either sold to the grid or utilised by milling operations and other downstream activities of the Group.
+The Group has successfully implemented three (3) methane capture and power generation projects at its three (3) mills which reduce greenhouse gas emissions as well as supply low cost steam and electricity for milling operations and other downstream activities of the Group.
 The project implemented in our Kota Tinggi mill was the first project on biogas generated from POME that is registered with the Clean Development Mechanism ("CDM") Executive Board of United Nations Framework Convention on Climate Change.
 As a result, better utilisation of energy from waste material and biomass contributes towards reducing the environmental impact and improve sustainability of the palm oil industry.